yandex-cloud/geesefs/README.md

     -numjobs=8 -group_reporting -rw=write -size=10G
 ```

-## Batch Forget

-The following error message in logs is harmless and occurs regularly:

-`fuse.ERROR writeMessage: no such file or directory [16 0 0 0 218 255 255 255 176 95 0 0 0 0 0 0]`

-It is caused by the lack of FUSE BatchForget operation implementation and kernel returning ENOENT
-when GeeseFS tries to tell it that BatchForget isn't implemented :-)

-It doesn't lead to any problems because the kernel sends additional non-batch Forget operations
-after an unsuccessful BatchForget.

-BatchForget will be implemented at some point in the future and then the error message will stop
-appearing.

 ## Concurrent Updates

 GeeseFS doesn't support concurrent updates of the same file from multiple hosts.
 If you try to